Improve your fundraising with gamification

 Everyday, mundane activities can be made much more fun and engaging when they are turned into a game.
 Why not incorporate gamification into your nonprofit’s fundraising campaign in order to create a fun, engaging experience that will motivate donors to support your cause again and again?

-Below are a few simple examples for how your nonprofit can incorporate gamification into your fundraising strategy and motivate donors to keep giving:
+Below are a few simple examples of how your nonprofit can incorporate gamification into your fundraising strategy and motivate donors to keep giving:

 - Add a progress bar on your fundraising page that motivates visiting donors to help you reach your goal.